hydrosquall/SpheroTeam/readme.md

 ### Windows

 Run in elevated command prompt (cmd) for each library you might use.
+Decide whether it's more disruptive to create symlinks or to modify the python path.

+ln -s might be preferable to making a visible directory link, but mixing unix and windows subsystem could be dicey.
 ```bash
 # get link to where your python path checks
 # Folder name of your symlink must match python package name